Verifiable Rebalancing at Scale: Trustless Order Generation Without Onchain CostRead the post

 Why Onchain Trust Matters: ERC-8004's Promise

-• Give agents persistent onchain identities
+• give agents persistent onchain identities;

-• Enable reputation tracking across ecosystems
+• enable reputation tracking across ecosystems;

-• Facilitate cross-organizational verification without centralized gatekeepers
+• support cross-organizational verification without a single centralized gatekeeper.

-Security Tooling and the “Skills” Ecosystem
+Security Tooling and the Skills Ecosystem

 Schema-Constrained Autonomy for Agentic Finance